rithira/InvokeAI/docs/installation/BUILDING_BINARY_INSTALLERS.md

 ## <a name="step-3"></a> 3.
 Set github repository and branch

-Once all reqs files have been collected and committed to a branch, edit `installer/install.sh` so that `RELEASE_URL` and `RELEASE_SOURCEBALL` point to the github repo and branch that is to be installed.
+Once all reqs files have been collected and committed **to the branch to be installed**, edit `installer/install.sh` so that `RELEASE_URL` and `RELEASE_SOURCEBALL` point to the github repo and branch that is to be installed.

 For example, to install `main` branch of `InvokeAI`, they should be set as follows: